-From foundation to >€50M Series B in 1 year: Our story of sharing the ride with TIER (thus far)
+From Foundation to >€50M Series B in 1 year: Sharing the Ride with TIER

 A 1 year old company 11 years in the making